top of page

 A figure stepped out from behind a cluster of trees.

-A man in a black suit.
+A man in dark clothes.

-My breath hitched.
+My breath caught.

 Run.